 I’m going to compare ETFs to mutual funds today in a very basic way to try to help our new investors out.
-I will keep it simple today and not get into too many details of the different kinds mutual funds and ETS, but rather give investors a very high level understand of each and the pros and cons.
+I will keep it simple today and not get into too many details about the different kinds of mutual funds and ETS, but rather give investors a very high level of understanding of each and the pros and cons.

 I started following the start market about 30 years ago.
-Back then you really didn’t have a lot of options and could only choose between going to a stock broker that would put you into stocks and bonds or purchasing a mutual fund.
+Back then, you didn’t have many options and could only choose between going to a stock broker that would put you into stocks and bonds or purchasing a mutual fund.
 Both are still good options for investing, but ETFs have really changed the game.

 Sound confusing?
 Both mutual funds and ETFs both are baskets of stocks.
-They can include other investment products, such as cash, bonds, and options as well.
+They can also include other investment products, such as cash, bonds, and options.
 For the most part, you’re looking at investing in a basket of different stocks.
-By buying either a mutual fund or ETF, you’re buying a fractional share of different stocks and bonds.
-This allows investors to buy all S&P 500 stock shares, without having buy each stock individually and a lower cost.
+You’re buying a fractional share of different stocks and bonds by buying either a mutual fund or ETF.
+This allows investors to buy all S&P 500 stock shares without having to buy each stock individually and at a lower cost.